-- Occupational, Physical and Chiropractic/Manipulation Therapies have 30 combined visits.
-Cognitive therapy is covered when the treatment is following a traumatic brain injury or cerebral vascular accident and is covered under Occupational Therapy. - Speech Therapy Services have no visit limit once diagnosis of Injury, Stroke, or Congenital Anomaly is established as a covered benefit.
-Speech therapy except as required to diagnose or treat speech and hearing disorders which result from an accident or illness are not covered by the Plan. - Pulmonary and Cardiac Rehabilitation, Orthoptic Therapy and Post Cochlear Implant Aural Services have no visit limit once diagnosis is established as a covered benefit.
+- Occupational, Physical and Chiropractic Therapies are limited to a combined total of 30 visits per person within a 12-month period.
+Cognitive therapy is covered when the treatment is following a traumatic brain injury or cerebral vascular accident and is covered under Occupational Therapy.
+Additional visits may be available with required review. - Speech Therapy Services have no visit limit once diagnosis of Injury, Stroke, or Congenital Anomaly is established as a covered benefit. - Pulmonary and Cardiac Rehabilitation, Orthoptic Therapy and Post Cochlear Implant Aural Services have no visit limit once diagnosis is established as a covered benefit.